daisugiland/daisugi/STYLE_GUIDE.md

 ### Functions

   * Camel case for functions.
-  * **verbAdjectiveNounHow** where verb stick to action, adjective act as modifier for a noun, and noun is the object being interacted with.
-Adjective, noun and how are optionals. [[+]](https://caseysoftware.com/blog/useful-naming-conventions)
+  * Recommended use **verbAdjectiveContextOutputHow** pattern, where verb stick to action, adjective act as modifier for a context, and context is the object being interacted with.
+Adjective, context, output and how are optionals. [[+]](https://caseysoftware.com/blog/useful-naming-conventions)

     ❌  Bad